+*Contingency Contracting Toolkit

+In conjunction with any PMR performed with continency contracting efforts/missions, the HCA shall utilize the Contingency Contracting Toolkit, located on the PMR SharePoint, to assess the key internal controls of their contingency contracting operations.

 CC-402 Preparation for Procurement Management Reviews.

 For ODASA(P)-led PMRs, the ODASA(P) will notify contracting activity 90 days, or as soon as practicable, before a planned PMR.
 The contracting activity shall provide the following in advance: metrics, specified statistics, lists of contracts, orientation data (such as vision and mission statements and standard operating procedures), logistical support, and copies of previous review reports and previous corrective action plans.
 The activity may identify special areas of emphasis and assistance after being notified of a planned PMR.